 Roles in a medical software outsourcing project – what does it look like?

 In the world driven by software development (and, quite honestly, this is exactly where we live), the process of software development has long been structured, and many guides have been written on this subject.
 However, if the IT environment is not your primary domain, some issues may remain unclear to you.
 For example: what is a development and partnership model like in the software outsourcing project?
-In this post I would like to share my perspective and tell you what it looks like in Future Processing Healthcare.
+In this post we would like to share our perspective as a medical software development company and tell you what it looks like in Graylight Imaging.

-In the basic development team that carries out an IT project, there is a certain number of roles:
+In the basic development team that carries out an IT project , there is a certain number of roles which can be extended in a medical software development project if required, for instance:

 • Team leader